World Arthritis Day 2025: Raising Awareness About Joint Pain

 Rheumatic and Musculoskeletal Disease (RMD) Sufferers

-Unfortunately, there are still too many EU citizens who have an RMD but are yet to be diagnosed.
-The worldwide prevalence of RMDs is estimated to be 120 million, most of whom want to deal with symptoms that are forgotten, ignored, and misdiagnosed all too often.
-It is therefore a cross-sectional study of a large part of the population of the world experiencing diseases that hinder them from functioning optimally hence the social inability to work among other activities.
+Unfortunately, too many EU citizens still live with an undiagnosed RMD.
+Worldwide, RMDs affect an estimated 120 million people, and most struggle with symptoms that others often forget, ignore, or misdiagnose.
+This cross-sectional study therefore examines a large part of the global population experiencing diseases that hinder optimal functioning and cause social limitations, including the inability to work and perform other activities.
 Lack of participation in society cuts the self-esteem of the individual while increasing dependence on state and medical assistance, relatives, and friends; it tests career aspirations aiming at independence.

 Can one stop arthritis?
 It is not possible to avoid arthritis; however, one can lower the risk by taking precautionary measures.
 However, we have definite measures or safeguard against the condition.
 Here are some of the arthritis prevention ways: